 Nor is the job of creating jobs in the recycling sector reserved for government programs and social enterprises.
 The private sector wants recycled materials generated by the private sector.
 RoadRunner, Inc. has just started serving businesses in Baltimore.
 Its novel approach uses existing infrastructure such as standard trucks to transport source-separated materials to processors and end user manufacturers.
 This business model allows Baltimore businesses to realize the economic benefits of recycling.

 Based on private and social enterprises operating in other US cities, Baltimore could generate 500 new jobs in the reuse and composting sector within the next two years.
 In addition the more materials are recycled from the waste stream more jobs will accrue in processing plants as well as union jobs within the DPW.
-Recycling can create up to 10 jobs for every 10,000 jobs in recycling as opposed to one job per 10,000 tons for landfill or incineration.
-Just a small increase in recycling rates translates into new jobs.
+Recycling can create up to 10 jobs for every 10,000 tons of material recycled as opposed to 1 job per 10,000 tons for landfill or incineration.
 Based on the results of a recent study by the Darla Moore School of Business, University of South Carolina, if just one percent of Baltimore residents recycled eight more newspapers per month, it would add $304,000 to Baltimore’s economy.
 The City of Oakland, CA has created 1,000 recycling sector jobs in the last 10 years.

 ‘Garbage’ offers a pathway to good jobs for city residents whether as a sanitation worker, community composter, lawyer, educator, entrepreneur or engineer.
 In the mid 1980s a county recycling coordinator made $17,000 annually, by the end of the 1980s the going rate for staff that knew how to divert materials from landfills and incinerator made $40,000.
 Today in a large city or county a recycling coordinator can earn up to $100,000.
 The key is to understand garbage and its potential for transformation of a city and working families.